 PART TWO: making the first of several moves

 What prompts a seemingly unsteady start?
 Our bodies and minds appear to have a mixed view of change.
 On the one hand, we want it and, on the other, we are suspicious of it.
+We oscillate back and forth between ‘go’ and ‘don’t go’.
 Thus:

 I start from my present normal on the far left, above.
 I walk on.
-Troubled by what I foresee, I falter and start to question my own wisdom.
+Troubled by what I see ahead of me, I falter and start to question my own wisdom.
 Under pressure to do something different I tumble into some change.
-In this illustration, the 0 – 60 mph response mentioned above is ‘chaos’.
+In this illustration, this 0 – 60 mph response mentioned above is ‘chaos’.

 However, calling on all the resilience, creativity and curiosity I can muster, I am able to identify a way forward.
 I develop greater self-confidence and move on.
 New ideas and actions are put together with old skills until I master my own New Normal (at the right hand side of the illustration)